sencaichi/fetchDesserts/README.md

 ## How to run

 1. Fork and clone this repo using the SSH key.
-2. Open the repo in XCode.
+2. Open the repo in XCode and make sure you are on the main branch.
 3. Run a build via the Simulator.